abdulkalam1976/PremiumCalc/README.md

          Checks the Validity of Model and Clear data
    </p>

-    <p>Note: Unit Test project is kept under PremiumCalcUnitTest.rar so, you can refer the project.</p>
+    Note: Unit Test project is kept under PremiumCalcUnitTest.rar so, you can refer the project.

 <h2>Output Screen</h2>
 <p>